DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Lend Confusion
    - Description: You're such a distracting presence that you bury into the mind of your target, having a sustained effect.
    - Resource: Minor or Major
    - Mechanic: Select one character to put under the effect of the Lend Distraction Power.
-At the end of each of their turns this character can make Conviction check (DC 5 + your Primary Skill modifier) to undo the effect.
-As a Major effect, this character is prevented from using Fate Cards.
+At the end of each of their turns this character can make Conviction check (DC 5 + your Primary Skill modifier) to end the effect.
+As a Major effect, this character is prevented from using Fate Cards when making their Conviction check to end the effect.
    - Prerequisites:
       + Level 2
       + Power: Lend Distraction